mohistzh/algo/twopointers/README.md

 # Two Pointers

-In problems where we deal with sorted arrays or linkedlists and need to find a set of elements that fullfill certain constraints, the Two Pointers approach becomes quite useful.
+In problems where we **deal with sorted arrays or linkedlists and need to find a set of elements that fullfill certain constraints**, the Two Pointers approach becomes quite useful.
 The set of elements could be a pair, a triplet or even a subarray.
 For example, take a look at the following problem:

 > Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target.